arnor-sigurdsson/EIR/docs/tutorials/b_customizing_eir/01_customizing_fusion.rst

 .. image:: ../tutorial_files/b_customizing_eir/01_customizing_fusion_tutorial/figures/tutorial_01_confusion_matrix_gln_1.png

-This marks the end of our tutorial on customizing the fusion module in ``EIR``.
+This marks the end of our tutorial on customizing the fusion module in EIR.
-In the future, there might be more tutorials customizing other aspects of ``EIR`` (e.g., the input modules, output modules, etc.), but for now, hopefully this tutorial was helpful.
+In the future, there might be more tutorials customizing other aspects of EIR (e.g., the input modules, output modules, etc.), but for now, hopefully this tutorial was helpful.